cportner/sexSelectionSpacing/paper/niussp_v2.md

 The introduction of ultrasound in India in the mid-1980s ushered in an era of increasing use of sex-selective abortions.
-Figure [-@fig:sr-tfr] shows the increase in the percentage boys at birth for Hindu women from 1972 to 2016.
+Figure [-@fig:sr-tfr] shows the percentage boys at birth for Hindu women from 1972 to 2016.
 The sex ratio is elevated even before the mid-1980s mainly because of a combination of recall bias, where deceased girls are